ryangclark/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+HTML is the language that tells the browser what to display.
+But the browser isn't the only thing that reads that language.
+Three other things read the HTML you write:
+First, other developers read your HTML.
+When you're working on a large project, multiple people work on the same code.
+Writing code in a way that is easy for others to understand is essential to effective collaboration.
+Plus, you'll be thankful that others do the same for you.
+Second, everyone should be able to access your content.
+Everyone.
+People with limited vision or other circumstances have screen readers and other assistive tools that read your HTML and help them navigate the web.
+Your HTML has a direct impact on how those tools function for those people.
+Third, the web is constantly being crawled by programs for companies like Google and Bing to index the web and provide search results.
+If you want to optimize for those web crawlers and their algorithms, it's wise to write your HTML in ways that make it easy for those crawlers to give you a high score.

+To do all of that, we write our HTML with certain guidelines we call "semantic HTML".
+It structures your code in ways that is easier for developers (including yourself), screen readers, and web crawlers to navigate and to understand the heirarchy of the page – that is, what's most important and what's least important.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+First, the width of a ```block``` element is set based on the width of its parent container, whereas the width of an ```inline``` element is based on the content it contains.

+Second, the default height of a ```block``` element is based on the content it contains, whereas an ```inline``` element doesn't impact vertical spacing.

+The general guideline is that ```block``` elements are for building webpages and layout, whereas ```inline``` elements are for styling the stuff inside the ```block```.

 3. What are the 4 areas of the box model?

+Content, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross axis.

 5. Explain why git is valuable to a team of developers.

+Git allows a team to collaborate on a single piece of software by controlling versions of that software.
+Branching is quite useful because it allows individuals to work on a specific section of the code base.
+For instance, one developer might be working on authentication while another is simultaneously working on the landing page.
+When they are finished, they can submit their changes to the top-level branch (called "master" in Git but that's a pretty awful word, really, with some nasty connotations and I don't know why Git uses it), and perhaps a more senior developer can review that submission and, if it's good-to-go, merge it into the live code.
+It's great!

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.